mstfdkmn/iRODS-Training/iRODs-Training-Bootcamp.md

 ### Connection between logical and physical namespace
 iRODS provides an abstraction from the physical location of the files.
 I.e. `/aliceZone/home/rods/test.txt` is the logical path which only iRODS knows.
 But where is the file actually on the server that hosts iRODS?

 ```
 ils -L
-/aliceZone/home/rods:
+/eveZone/home/di4r-user1:
-  rods              0 demoResc           27 2017-02-23.16:05 & test.txt
+  di4r-user1        0 demoResc           57 2017-04-25.13:58 & test.txt
-    a8216b70fd3c9049213be59a96ad6c15    generic    /irodsVault/home/rods/test.txt
+    1518e44d641ca6498316b5b6d6a584ae    generic    /var/lib/irods/iRODS/Vault/home/di4r-user1/test.txt
 ```

 Aha, what does this mean?
-The file `test.txt` that we uploaded is known in iRODS as `/aliceZone/home/rods/test.txt`.
-It is owned by the user 'rods' and lies on the storage resource `demoResc` and there is no other replica of that file in the iRODS system (0 in front of 'demoResc').
-The size of the file is 27KB.
-It is stored with a time stamp and a checksum.
+The file `test.txt` that we uploaded is known in iRODS as `/eveZone/home/di4r-user1/test.txt`.
+It is owned by the user `di4r-user1` and lies on the storage resource `demoResc` and there is no other replica of that file in the iRODS system (0 in front of 'demoResc').
+The size of the file is 57KB.
+It is stored with a time stamp and a checksum (1518e4...84ae).
 Actually, the checksum calculation was triggered by the option '-K' of the `iput` command.

 ### Data download
 We deleted our local copy of our test file and want to restore it.
 We can download the version stored in iRODS with: